Rep. David Skaggs

 - H.R.
 2291 (105th): To amend the Fish and Wildlife Improvement Act of 1978 to enable …

 From Jan 1987 to Dec 1998, Skaggs missed 129 of 6,424 roll call votes, which is 2.0%.
-This is better than the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
+This is on par with the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: